How to measure Rim and Tyre Backspace

 - Zero offset is the middle of the rim.
 A positive wheel offset is closer to the outside of the rim whereas, a negative offset is closer to the chassis of the trailer.

 - Place the straight edge (ruler or timber) across the top of the type on the ground.
 Measure from the ground to the flat edge.
-You have measured the width of the tyre.
+This measurement is the width of the tyre.

 - Now measure the distance from the flange to the straight edge again. (the wheel sits on the mounting flange)

 - This measurement is your backspace (negative offset).